-Representatives of Deloitte & Touche LLP, independent auditors for Sempra Energy and the Sempra Energy utilities, are expected to attend the Annual Meetings.
+Representatives of Deloitte & Touche LLP, independent auditors for Sempra Energy and the Sempra Utilities, are expected to attend the Annual Meetings.
 They will have the opportunity to make a statement if they desire to do so and to respond to appropriate questions from shareholders.

-The following table shows the fees paid to Deloitte & Touche for services provided to the Sempra Energy utilities for 2002 and 2003.
+The following table shows the fees paid to Deloitte & Touche LLP for services provided to the Sempra Utilities for 2004 and 2003.